 Megan Lynn Faragher, Ph.D.

 Megan Faragher received her PhD in English Literature at the State University of New York at Buffalo in 2012, where she specialized in 20th-century English and Irish literature.
 She joined Wright State University Lake Campus after completing a Post-Doctoral Teaching Fellowship at East Tennessee State University.
-Her research and teaching interests center on British literature between the world wars at the intersections of technology, information, and culture.
-Her scholarship has been published in Textual Practice, The Space Between Journal, and Literature & History.
-She has also contributed essays to the scholarly collections Humans at Work in the Digital Age: Forms of Digital Textual Labor and Twenty-First Century British Fiction and the City.
-She was the recipient of the Lake Campus's Outstanding Faculty Research Award in 2018-2019 and 2020-2021.
-In her teaching, Megan Faragher centers her classes around themes of information, technology, and propaganda studies.
-Her first book, Public Opinion Polling in Mid-Century British Literature: The Psychographic Turn, was published by Oxford University Press in 2021.
+Her research and teaching interests center on British literature between the world wars at the intersections of institutions, sociology, and culture.
+Her first book, Public Opinion Polling in Mid-Century British Literature: The Psychographic Turn, was published by Oxford University Press in 2021, and explored the impact of social science research in the 20th century on literature and culture.
+Arguing for a turn towards the materialization of interiority, the book uses a range of cultural artifacts to paint a history of the "psychographic age."

 Education History